Skip to content

 )

 The trigger function supports multiple triggers.
-Since it is executed only once here, there is currently only one element in the result, and its result can be used as a template variable on the webpage, such as {Result} corresponding to the following result:
+Since it is executed only once, the current result contains only one element, which can be used as a template variable on the webpage, such as {Result} corresponding to the result below:

 [